Starving Our Temptations—Part 3

 2).
 How long can you go without any of the things you just listed?

 3).
 What kinds of feelings surface when you “fast” from these things for an hour?
-Half-a-day?
+Half a day?
 An entire day?

 The feelings that surface when we fast from any regular or habitual activity (anything that we feel we “have to do” and suspect may have a hold on us) will help us to discover root causes to our temptations and sin struggles.
 Try to fast this weekend from one thing you came up with in question #1, and jot down the feelings that surface during that fasting period.
-I’m going to fast from checking and writing email Saturday and Sunday so I’ll join in on this.
+I’m going to fast from checking and writing email, so I’ll join in on this.